 “Verily; that Self is (abides) in the heart.
 He who knows this goes day by day into the heavenly world [through meditation]” (Chandogya Upanishad 8:3:3).

-Meditation should be done daily, and if possible it should be done twice daily–morning and evening, or before and after work, whichever is more convenient.
+Meditation should be done daily, and many meditate twice daily–morning and evening, or before and after work, whichever is more convenient.

-When your period of meditation is over, do your utmost to maintain the flow of the japa of Soham in time with your breathing in all your activities.
+When your period of meditation is over, do your utmost to maintain the flow of the Soham japa in time with your breathing in all your activities.
 For those who diligently and continually apply themselves, attainment is inevitable.

 When you find yourself with some time–even a few minutes–during the day, sit and meditate.
 Every little bit certainly does help.

 How long at a time should you meditate?
 The more you meditate the more benefit you will receive, but you should not push or strain yourself.
-Start with a modest time, fifteen or twenty minutes, and gradually work up to an hour or an hour and a half, perhaps once a week meditating even longer if that is practical.
-There is a special value and benefit in meditating three hours.
+Start with a modest time, fifteen or twenty minutes, and gradually work up to an hour or an hour and a half at a time, perhaps once a week meditating even longer if that is practical.
+(There is a special value and benefit in meditating three hours.)
 But do not force or burn yourself out.
 It is a common trick of the negative mind to have you meditate for a very long time and then skip some days or weeks and then overdo it again.
 It is better to do the minimum time every day without fail.
 Remember the tortoise and the hare.